astronomer/docs/learn/airflow-dbt-cosmos.md

 ## Prerequisites

 - The [Astro CLI](https://docs.astronomer.io/astro/cli).
-- Access to an instance of one a data warehouse supported by dbt.
+- Access to an instance of a data warehouse supported by dbt Core.
 View the [dbt documentation](https://docs.getdbt.com/docs/supported-data-platforms) for an up-to-date list of adapters.
-This tutorial will use a local PostgreSQL database.
+This tutorial will use a local [PostgreSQL](https://www.postgresql.org/) database.

 You do not need to have dbt Core installed locally in order to complete this tutorial.